 Authored by former County staff member Kimberly Abe, this document details the African-American cultural landscape in pre-Civil War Baltimore County, and includes documentation on the remaining slavery-related structures and sites.

 This Baltimore County Architectural Survey was prepared for the Baltimore County Department and the Landmarks Preservation Commission by E. H. T. Traceries on August 4, 2003.

 An alphabetical index of historical events of Baltimore County African American residents, mostly from local newspapers.

-Further research from E. H. T. Traceries on the African American Survey Districts.
-Each survey district has a link which includes pictures, maps, and important information.
+Further research from E. H. T. Traceries on the African American Historic Communities.
+Each community has a link which includes pictures, maps and important information.